 The path to a carbon neutral and zero emission business may not be the most straightforward, but it’s necessary all the same.
-By paying attention to these eight points, you’ll be able to craft and implement an effective energy strategy for your organisation and help create a better future for the country and the planet in the process.
+By paying attention to these eight points, you’ll be able to craft and implement an effective sustainable energy strategy for your organisation and help create a better future for our country and the planet in the process.

 Learn more about How to start building an effective carbon reduction strategy.